Staff of Moses: In Islam

-The staff is referred to in in Islam as an ʿaṣā (عصا), a stick or staff, with various applications and miraculous uses in ten different Quranic verses.
+The staff is referred to in Islam as an ʿaṣā (عصا), a stick or staff, with various applications and miraculous uses in ten different Quranic verses.
 It is narrated in Kitab al-Kafi that Ja'far al-Sadiq claims that the "Tablets of Moses and the Staff of Moses are with us.
 We are the heirs of the Prophets".

-In Jewish Legend
+In Jewish legend

 The rod is said to have been created on the sixth day of creation and passed through the hands of the biblical patriarchs before being inherited by Moses.
 A Midrash similar to the Arthurian legend of the sword in the stone recounts that the staff was planted in the garden of Moses’ father-in-law Jethro, and it was known that whoever could draw it from the ground would lead Israel out of Egypt.
 This legend also describes the staff as carved from sapphire and engraved with God's name and the mnemonic for the Ten Plagues.

 Because Aaron's rod and Moses' rod had seemingly interchangeable powers, Rabbinical scholars debated whether the two were the same.
 According to the Midrash Yelammedenu (Yalḳ. on Ps. ex. § 869):

 [T]he staff with which Jacob crossed the Jordan is identical with that which Judah gave to his daughter-in-law, Tamar (Gen. xxxii.
 10, xxxviii.
 18).
 It is likewise the holy rod with which Moses worked (Ex. iv.
 20, 21), with which Aaron performed wonders before Pharaoh (Ex. vii.
 10), and with which, finally, David slew the giant Goliath (I Sam. xvii.
 40).
 David left it to his descendants, and the Davidic kings used it as a scepter until the destruction of the Temple, when it miraculously disappeared.
 When the Messiah comes it will be given to him for a scepter in token of his authority over the heathen.